History of women in Puerto Rico: Puerto Rican women in the revolt against United States rule

 In the 1930s, the Puerto Rican Nationalist Party became the largest independence group in Puerto Rico.
-Under the leadership of Dr. Pedro Albizu Campos, the party opted against electoral participation and advocated violent revolution.
+Under the leadership of Pedro Albizu Campos, the party opted against electoral participation and advocated violent revolution.
 The women's branch of the Puerto Rican Nationalist Party was called the Daughters of Freedom.
 Some of the militants of this women's-only organization included Julia de Burgos, one of Puerto Rico's greatest poets.

 Various confrontations took place in the 1930s in which Nationalist Party partisans were involved and that led to a call for an uprising against the United States and the eventual attack of the United States House of Representatives in 1954.
 One of the most violent incidents was the 1937 Ponce massacre, in which police officers fired upon Nationalists who were participating in a peaceful demonstration against American abuse of authority.
 About 100 civilians were wounded and 19 were killed, among them, a woman, Maria Hernández del Rosario, and a seven-year-old child, Georgina Maldonado.

 On October 30, 1950, the Nationalist Party called for a revolt against the United States.
 Known as the Puerto Rican Nationalist Party Revolts of the 1950s, uprisings were held in the towns of Ponce, Mayagüez, Naranjito, Arecibo, Utuado, San Juan and most notably in Jayuya, which became known as the Jayuya Uprising.
 Various women who were members of the Nationalist Party, but who did not participate in the revolts were falsely accused by the US Government of participating in the revolts and arrested.
-Among them Isabel Rosado, a social worker and Dr. Olga Viscal Garriga, a student leader and spokesperson of the Puerto Rican Nationalist Party's branch in Río Piedras.
+Among them Isabel Rosado, a social worker and Olga Viscal Garriga, a student leader and spokesperson of the Puerto Rican Nationalist Party's branch in Río Piedras.
 Other women who were leaders of the movement were Isabel Freire de Matos, Isolina Rondón and Rosa Collazo.